0xShashank7/Password-validation/README.md

 # Password-validation
 Password validation form done with HTML, CSS and JavaScript technologies

-Here in the password validation form, the passsword is only accepted by following condition 👇__ ◘ Should contain at least one caps letter__
+Here in the password validation form, the passsword is only accepted by following condition 👇<br/>
+◘ Should contain at least one caps letter<br/>
-◘ Should contain minimum length of 8 characters __
+◘ Should contain minimum length of 8 characters <br/>
-◘ Should contain atleast 1 special character__
+◘ Should contain atleast 1 special character<br/>
-◘ Should contain no numbers__
+◘ Should contain no numbers<br/>
-◘ Display password strength__
+◘ Display password strength<br/>
-◘ Should Display error message, if any during validation__
+◘ Should Display error message, if any during validation<br/>

 Screenshots of working of password validation are as follows